Petrol price in Malaysia: Analysis and calculation

-FM = Fixed Cost, usually around 22 to 55 sen. The value of FM is unlikely to change in short term, it consist of components such as operation/ transportation cost, profit margin in petrol station, constant tax, in Ringgit unit.
+FM = Fixed Cost, usually around 22 to 55 sen. The value of FM is unlikely to change in short-term, it consists of components such as operation/ transportation cost, the profit margin in the petrol station, constant tax, in Ringgit unit.
 More info below.

-Value for PS is depends on the type of fuel, namely RON95, RON97 and diesel.
+Value for PS depends on the type of fuel, namely RON95, RON97 and diesel.
 The value is extracted from MOGAS95, MOGAS97 and GASOIL derivative products.
-As this derivative products is in barrel unit, the value had to divided by 159, as 1 barrel equal to 159 litre.
+As this derivative product is in barrel unit, the value had to divide by 159, as 1 barrel equal to 159 litres.

-The data used in calculation were derived mainly from NYMEX Singapore Mogas Platts and BNM Statistic Exchange Rate (USD versus MYR).
-For higher accuracy, the crude price used in calculation was combination of spot, second and third month in the future price.
-This is important due to the oil price tends to be volatile when approaching month-end as the volume shrinking.
+The data used in the calculation were derived mainly from NYMEX Singapore Mogas Platts and BNM Statistic Exchange Rate (USD versus MYR).
+For higher accuracy, the crude price used in the calculation was a combination of spot, the second and third month in the future price.
+This is important due to the oil price tends to be volatile when approaching month-end as the volume shrinks.

-On top of that, let's not forget that government has the right to impose tax on petrol for up to 59 sen, and diesel for up to 40 sen. Although currently government do not tax both the petrol and diesel (except Ron97), but one should that they can impose tax on the petrol and diesel, if they want to, and this is not somethine that we can predict.
+On top of that, let's not forget that the government has the right to impose tax on petrol for up to 59 sen, and diesel for up to 40 sen. Although currently government do not tax both the petrol and diesel (except Ron97), but one should that they can impose the tax on the petrol and diesel if they want to, and this is not something that we can predict.

 Fixed margin components of petrol and diesel price